msackton/taelgarverse1720/docs/people/dunmari/kiran.md

 </div>

 A member of a family of goat herders that wander across the upper reaches of the [Hara](<../../gazetteer/greater-dunmar/rivers/hara-watershed/hara.md>) river, north of Tokra.

-In 1748, met [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>), and his family was gifted a mechanical goat of a strange clockwork design by the dwarf [Seeker](<../pcs/dunmar-fellowship/seeker.md>).